Data Quality Improvement Tips: Machine Learning in MDM

 Why Is Machine Learning Relevant in MDM?

 Machine learning algorithms can sift through mountains of data, identify patterns, and make intelligent decisions.
-In data management, ML can automate tasks like data cleansing, deduplication, and entity resolution (record linkage), saving time and improving accuracy.
+In data management, ML can automate tasks like data cleansing, deduplication, and entity resolution (data linkage), saving time and improving accuracy.

 ML techniques, such as classification, clustering, and natural language processing, can be applied to various data management tasks.
 These algorithms can learn from historical data patterns to progressively identify and correct errors, reconcile inconsistencies, and link related data records with more confidence.